 - Consider sharing walls with neighbours, especially on the east or west boundary as it will minimise unwanted heat loss or gain through these walls.

-If you do want to know more about optimal house siting and how to arrange your floor plan for optimal solar access please check out our other articles.
+If you do want to know more about optimal house sitting and how to arrange your floor plan for optimal solar access please check out our other articles.